-Unsurprisingly, more people knew with certainty the answer to the first question and the point was effectively made: we are more likely to hold on to an incredibly useless piece of information compared to one that has more real-world relevance (and one that as scientists we have definitely come across at some point) as we are more willing to accept and retain information presented through a narrative than from more technical sources.
+Unsurprisingly, more people knew with certainty the answer to the first question and the point was effectively made: we are more likely to hold on to an incredibly useless piece of information compared to one that has more real-world relevance as we are more willing to accept and retain information presented through a narrative than from more technical sources.

 A narrative seeks connections through cause and effect to provide meaning to reality.
 Personal or topic-centered narratives can be very effective tools for communicating technical (and more often than not, dry) data.
 Narratives are inherently persuasive, which offers science communicators a means of conveying information to resistant audiences.

 Professor Mike Jones, associate professor at Oregon State School of Public Policy, has extensively studied the role and influence of narrative in public policy and science communication.

 A major hurdle in convincing an otherwise resistant audience is overcoming confirmation bias.
 “People have existing belief systems and identities, [which] shape how they process incoming information,” he says.
 “People engage in what is termed ‘identity protective cognition’, which is they tend to process information in a way that confirms who they understand themselves to be.
 That means science needs to be narratively communicated in a way that takes identity protective cognition seriously, which is to tell a story that evokes emotion, but does so in a way that does not threaten the identity of the individual.”